NeuroTechX/ntx_slack_archive/eegdata.md

  >in order to avoir that, you should ensure that the rank of your matrices is equal to the number of channels you have (use `np.linalg.rank` to get this), or reduce the matrices by dropping some channels that can be reconstructed as a linear combination of other channels

+4/5/2017 6:01 AM

+ **yrenard** :

+ >if you referenced to common average, just drop any of your input channels before sending them to pyriemann